che-incubator/che-demos/devfile/script.md

     - `chectl server:start [-p minishift]`
     - After start, additional configuration:
       - `CHE_WORKSPACE_SIDECAR_IMAGE__PULL__POLICY=IfNotPresent`
-    - Start custom plugin registry from `sleshchenko/che-plugin-registry:cached-typescript` and configure Che Server to use it
+    - Start custom plugin registry from `sleshchenko/che-plugin-registry:devfile-demo` and configure Che Server to use it *Alternatively:*
-    *Alternatively:*
+    Note the particular version of `deploy_che.sh` should be used and it depends on Che Server image that is used.
+    With `sleshchenko/che-server:devfile-demo` the following version should be used https://github.com/eclipse/che/blob/f02735aa48c34ebe89b54e7f63cf84f85ea8dff3/deploy/openshift/deploy_che.sh
     ```bash
       # Set tested Che Server image
       export CHE_IMAGE_REPO=sleshchenko/che-server